 - Postdoctoral Fellowships in Data Curation for the Sciences and Social Sciences (for recent PhDs with expertise in any aspect of the sciences and social sciences; educational benefits fully funded through CLIR for selected hosts and partial salary support for fellows in software curation for selected hosts)

-- Postdoctoral Fellowships in Data Curation for Latin American and Caribbean Studies (for recent PhDs with expertise in any aspect of Latin American and Caribbean Studies; salaries and educational benefits fully funded through CLIR for selected hosts)
+- Postdoctoral Fellowships in Data Curation for African American and African Studies (for recent PhDs with expertise in any aspect of African American and African Studies; salaries and educational benefits fully funded through CLIR for selected hosts.)

 What are the benefits to host institutions?